Microsoft/azure-docs.pt-pt/articles/automation/automation-dsc-overview.md

 ## <a name="prerequisites-for-using-azure-automation-state-configuration"></a>Pré-requisitos para a utilização da configuração do Estado da Automação Azure

-Considere os seguintes requisitos ao utilizar a Configuração do Estado da Automação Azure para dSC.
+Considere os requisitos nesta secção ao utilizar a Configuração do Estado da Automação Azure.

 ### <a name="operating-system-requirements"></a>Requisitos do sistema operativo